AMC Gremlin

 The AMC Gremlin, also called American Motors Gremlin, is a subcompact car introduced in 1970, manufactured and marketed in a single, two-door body style (1970–1978) by American Motors Corporation (AMC), as well as in Mexico (1974–1983) by AMC's Vehículos Automotores Mexicanos (VAM) subsidiary.

-Using a shortened Hornet platform and bodywork with a pronounced kammback tail, the Gremlin was classified as an economy car and competed with the Chevrolet Vega and Ford Pinto, introduced that same year, as well as imported cars including the Volkswagen Beetle and Toyota Corolla.
+Using a shortened Hornet platform and bodywork with a pronounced kammback-like tail, the Gremlin was classified as an economy car and competed with the Chevrolet Vega and Ford Pinto, introduced that same year, as well as imported vehicles including the Volkswagen Beetle and Toyota Corolla.
 The small domestic automaker marketed the Gremlin as "the first American-built import."

 The Gremlin reached a total production of 671,475 over a single generation.
-It was superseded for 1979 by a restyled and revised variant, the AMC Spirit, which continued to be produced through 1983.
-This was long after the retirement of the Ford Pinto that suffered from stories about exploding gas tanks, as well as the Chevrolet Vega with its rusting bodies, durability problems and its aluminum engine.
+It was superseded for the 1979 model year by a restyled and revised variant, the AMC Spirit, which continued to be produced through 1983.
+This was long after the retirement of the Ford Pinto, which suffered from stories about exploding gas tanks, as well as the Chevrolet Vega with its rusting bodies, durability problems, and aluminum engine.

 History

 Origin and design

 The design of the Gremlin was inspired by the AMC AMX-GT concept car.

-The idea for the Gremlin began in 1966 when design chief at American Motors, Dick Teague, and stylist Bob Nixon discussed the possibility of a shortened version of AMC's compact car.
-On an airline flight, Teague's solution, which he said he sketched on an air sickness bag, was to truncate the tail of a Javelin.
+The idea for a sub-compact sized model in AMC's product line began in 1966 when design chief at American Motors, Dick Teague, and stylist Bob Nixon discussed the possibility of a shortened version of AMC's compact car.
+While on an airline flight, Teague's solution, which he said he sketched on an air sickness bag, was to truncate the tail of a Javelin.
 Bob Nixon joined AMC as a 23-year-old and did the first formal design sketches in 1967 for the car that was to be the Gremlin.

-Ford and General Motors were to launch new subcompact cars for 1971, but AMC did not have the financial resources to compete with an entirely new design.
-Teague's idea of using the pony car Javelin resulted in the AMX-GT concept, first shown at the New York International Auto Show in April 1968.
-This version did not go into production, but the AMX name was used from 1968 through 1970 on a shortened, two-seat sports car built from the Javelin.
+Ford and General Motors were reported to launch entirely new subcompact cars for the 1971 model year.
+On the other hand, AMC did not have the financial resources to compete with a wholly new design.
+Teague's idea of using the shortened pony car Javelin platform resulted in the AMX-GT concept, first shown at the New York International Auto Show in April 1968.
+This version did not go into production.
+Instead, the AMX name was utilized from 1968 through 1970 on a shortened, two-seat sports car built from the Javelin.